decentralized-identity/sidetree/docs/spec/processing.md

 ### Transaction Anchoring

-Once an Core Index File, Provisional Index File, and associated Chunk Files have been assembled for a given set of operations, a reference to the [Core Index File](#core-index-file) must be embedded within the target ledger to enter the set of operations into the Sidetree implementation's global state.
+Once an Core Index File, Provisional Index File, and associated Chunk Files have been assembled for a given set of operations, a reference to the [Core Index File](#core-index-file) must be embedded within the target anchoring system to enter the set of operations into the Sidetree implementation's global state.
 The following process:

-1. Generate a transaction for the underlying ledger
+1. Generate a transaction for the underlying anchoring system
 2. Generate and include the following value, herein referred to as the [_Anchor String_](#anchor-string){id="anchor-string"}, within the transaction:
     1. Generate a numerical string (`'732'`) that represents the total number of operations present in the [Core Index File](#core-index-file) and [Provisional Index File](#provisional-index-file), herein referred to as the _Operation Count_.
     2. Using the [`CAS_URI_ALGORITHM`](#cas-uri-algorithm), generate a CID for the Core Index File, herein referred to as the _Core Index File CAS URI_.